-Price patterns are a reflection of the collective psychology of a large number of traders.
+Price patterns are a reflection of the collective psychology of a large number of ER8JuWfydxJirs.

 Trading psychology also a major factor in my own trading.
 It is identified as my trading state.
 Fear and Greed are powerful enemies to profitable trading and I can overcome this by training my subconscious mind to be focused on following a defined trading plan versus focusing on wins and losses.

-I am a disciplined trader committed to trading only for profit strictly adhering too my trading rules, plan and standard operating procedures.
+I am a disciplined ER8JuWfydxJir committed to trading only for profit strictly adhering too my trading rules, plan and standard operating procedures.

-My style of trading is aggressive with my preference to trade directional, and pattern set ups.
-I will trade full time as a day trader and also seek other trading opportunities especially dealing with Options.
+My style of trading is aggressive with my preference to ER8JuWfydxJi directional, and pattern set ups.
+I will ER8JuWfydxJi full time as a day ER8JuWfydxJir and also seek other trading opportunities especially dealing with Options.